ur5us/insomnia.rest/content/code-of-conduct.md

   - Advocating for, or encouraging, any of the above behavior.
   - Repeated harassment of others.
 In general, if someone asks you to stop, then stop.
-- **When we disagree, try to understand why.** Disagreements, both social and technical, happen all the time and Django is no exception.
+- **When we disagree, try to understand why.** Disagreements, both social and technical, happen all the time and Insomnia is no exception.
 It is important that we resolve disagreements and differing views constructively.
 Remember that we’re different.
-The strength of Django comes from its varied community, people from a wide range of backgrounds.
+The strength of Insomnia comes from its varied community, people from a wide range of backgrounds.
 Different people have different perspectives on issues.
 Being unable to understand why someone holds a viewpoint doesn’t mean that they’re wrong.
 Don’t forget that it is human to err and blaming each other doesn’t get us anywhere.
 Instead, focus on helping to resolve